ehganzlieb/willfahren/README.md

-# WillFahren - Apartment search on steroids
+# Willfahren - Apartment search on steroids

 WillFahren is an ambitious project to build a comprehensive apartment search engine that aggregates listings from various sources.
 The goal is to provide a more detailed and user-friendly search experience for users.